I Know Just What You’d Say.

 I can’t stand to stay in this room long but sometimes I just can’t stay away.
-I half smile at the boxes of Christmas village stacked in one of your closets that you loved so much.
+I half-smile at the boxes of Christmas village stacked in one of your closets that you loved so much.
 How many years did we put it out together?
-How much fun we had as I handed you things to put out and smiled up at you telling you if it was “the perfect spot” which of course it was… perching on a ladder with steaming hot cups of coco on freezing morning putting Christmas lights up.
+How much fun we had as I handed you things to put out and smiled up at you telling you if it was “the perfect spot” which of course it was… perching on a ladder with steaming hot cups of cocoa on freezing morning putting Christmas lights up.

 And then one year we switched, I was the one on the top of the ladder you at the bottom smiling up.
-Oh how you loved Christmas!
+Oh, how you loved Christmas!
 And then as the years went on, I did more by myself but the light was still there in your eyes.
 Making you almost look like a small child filled with the magic of Christmas… But as the years went on that to began to dim… until only at certain moments could you see it in your blue eyes.
 But it was still there.
 I can almost hear your voice in my mind as I run my hand over the rough cardboard boxes.

 I know just what you’d say…

 “It so nice to see you,” “Do we have anything sweet?”
-“Ice Cream sounds good” and “Bless you heart”.
+“Ice Cream sounds good” and “Bless your heart”.
 And “I need to blow my nose.”

 You would pray every day for your children and grandchildren, on your knees even when it hurt to do so.
 When you would hear of a need you were quick to offer help, love, a place for those that needed a home.
 You stood in the cold serving food you helped cook for the homeless and you were not afraid to love on the ones that stood before you.
 Strangers became family in the blink of an eye.
-Sailors hundreds of miles away from their family found family in your arms.
+Sailors hundreds of miles away from their families found a family in your arms.
 Those hurting and needing a home found a place of love and care seldom seen in this world.
-Orphans became grand children in the blink of an eye.
+Orphans became grandchildren in the blink of an eye.
 You held nothing back from anyone.